Why Use Deadpendency?

 A complete dependency project health report

-Each push produces a dependency project health report (in the form of a GitHub check run, see this example).
+Each push produces a dependency project health report.
 The report gives a quick snapshot of dependency project health, including links to the package and the source repository to enable additional review.
 Dependencies that are becoming unhealthy will have warnings, but will not fail the check.

 Fast feedback on pull requests